NCLEX Partial Credit System: How to Maximize Your Score

 - Stop Aiming for Perfection: Demonstrate your reasoning, not perfection.

-- Trust Your Partial Knowledge: Use what you do know—it counts.
+- Trust Your Partial Knowledge: Use what you do know.
+It counts.

 - Work Systematically: Address the most confident items first.